 - Psoriatic Arthritis

-Inverse Psoriasis This form of psoriasis shows itself as areas of red and irritated skin growth without the silvery, scaled top layer.
-The typical regions on your body where inverse psoriasis is found includes the skin:
+Inverse Psoriasis, This form of psoriasis shows itself as areas of red and irritated skin growth without the silvery, scaled top layer.
+The typical regions on your body where inverse psoriasis is found include the skin:

 - Under your breasts

 - Around your genitals and buttocks